 - i.
-A list of complaints related to the Collection System; - ii.
-A list of completed work orders for the calendar year; - iii.
-A list of outstanding work orders; - iv.
-Current preventive maintenance schedules; - v.
-A list of tests performed of new sewer installations and rehabilitations; - vi.
-An evaluation of the efficacy of the grease control program; - vii.
-An evaluation of the efficacy of the root control program; and - viii.
+A list of complaints related to the Collection System. - ii.
+A list of completed work orders for the calendar year. - iii.
+A list of outstanding work orders. - iv.
+Current preventive maintenance (PM) schedules. - v.
+A list of tests performed of new sewer installations and rehabilitations. - vi.
+An evaluation of the efficacy of the grease control program. - vii.
+An evaluation of the efficacy of the root control program. - viii.
 An updated list of known locations where Baltimore does not have ready physical and/or legal access to the Collection System."

-During FY-2019 (July 01, 2018 to June 30, 2019), the number of sewer-related complaints decreased by 7.69%, which can be attributed to ongoing PM programs and the fact FY2019 was a dryer year.
-The table below compares the sewer related complaints over the past 5 fiscal years:
+During FY-2020 (July 01, 2019 to June 30, 2020), the number of sewer-related complaints increased by 31.15%, which can be attributed to the fact FY2020 experienced a few more rain events with high intensity short duration than previous reporting period.
+Table ES-1 below compares the sewer related complaints over the past five fiscal years.